-The Paschal Mystery refers mainly to the Suffering, Death, and Resurrection of Jesus.
+The Paschal Mystery refers mainly to the Suffering, Death, and Resurrection of Jesus followed by his glorious Ascension into Heaven where He sits at the right hand of God the Father.

-This redemptive work of Jesus is celebrated and emphasized in the liturgy especially leading up to Easter.
+This redemptive work of Jesus is celebrated and emphasized in the liturgy every day throughout the year, but especially during Holy Week leading up to Easter.

 Jesus shows compassion in his suffering: